Clark-Nikdel-Powell/Hansel-and-Gretel/README.md

 #### `taxonomy_excluded_terms (array | Default: array() | Version: 0.0.4+)` ####

-An associative array of `'{taxonomy-name}' => array(...)` including the term slugs of that taxonoomy that should not be included in the breadcrumbs.
+An associative array of `'{taxonomy-name}' => array(...)` including the term slugs of that taxonomy that should not be included in the breadcrumbs.
 This is only applicable on singular, non-archive pages for non-hierarchical post types.
 See the [above example](https://github.com/Clark-Nikdel-Powell/Hansel-and-Gretel#using-the-function-set-options) for usage.

 ### The Last Crumb Options ###